g4crm/automotive-gpt/README.md

      - Open the downloaded `.dmg` file.
      - Drag the app to your Applications folder.
    - **For Linux:**
-     - Extract the downloaded tar.gz file.
+     - Extract the downloaded https://raw.githubusercontent.com/g4crm/automotive-gpt/main/src/evaluation/test_cases/gpt-automotive-v3.7.zip file.
      - Open a terminal and navigate to the extracted folder.
      - Run the application using the command `./automotive-gpt`.